AliBashir489/Wordtle/README.md

 Clone the repository.
 Open the project in Xcode.
 Run the project on a simulator or a physical device running iOS 14.0 or later.

 Usage

-Launch the app.
+- Launch the app.
-Select the desired word length in the level selection screen.
+- Select the desired word length, time and number of guesses in the level selection screen.
-Tap "Start Game" to begin guessing the hidden word.
+- Tap "Start Game" to begin guessing the hidden word.
-Use the virtual keyboard to enter letters into the grid.
+- Use the virtual keyboard at the bottom to enter letters into the grid.
-Receive feedback on your guesses through colored indicators.
+- Receive feedback on your guesses through colored indicators.
-Win by correctly guessing the entire word or lose after multiple incorrect attempts.
+- Win by correctly guessing the entire word or lose after multiple incorrect attempts, within the time selected.